 UNICEF's position on Inter-country adoption

 Since the 1960s, there has been an increase in the number of inter-country adoptions.
 Concurrent with this trend, there have been growing international efforts to ensure that adoptions are carried out in a transparent, non-exploitative, legal manner to the benefit of the children and families concerned.
-In some cases, however, adoptions have not been carried out in ways that served the best interest of the children - when the requirements and procedures in place were insufficient to prevent unethical practices.
-Systemic weaknesses persist and enable the sale and abduction of children, coercion or manipulation of birth parents, falsification of documents and bribery.
+In some cases, however, adoptions have not been carried out in ways that served the best interest of the children - when the requirements and procedures in place were insufficient to prevent unethical practices, such as the sale and abduction of children, coercion or manipulation of birth parents, falsification of documents and bribery.

 The Convention on the Rights of the Child, which guides UNICEF’s work, clearly states that every child has the right to grow up in a family environment, to know and be cared for by her or his own family, whenever possible.
 Recognising this, and the value and importance of families in children’s lives, families needing assistance to care for their children have a right to receive it.
 When, despite this assistance, a child’s family is unavailable, unable or unwilling to care for her/him, then appropriate and stable family-based solutions should be sought to enable the child to grow up in a loving, caring and supportive environment.